 c. the laboratory limits the replacement of calibration standards to one calibration standard concentration.

 vi.
-The laboratory shall document a technically valid reason for either removal or replacement of any interior calibration point;
+The laboratory shall document a reason for either removal or replacement of any interior calibration point;

+vii.
+The laboratory shall recalculate all data associated with the calibration after the calibration point has been removed or replaced.

-f) for regression or average response/calibration factor calibrations, the minimum number of non-zero calibration standards shall be as specified in the table below;
+f) for regression or average response/calibration factor calibrations, the minimum number of non-zero calibration standards shall be as specified in the table below unless the method allows for less points;